How ‘Bad Trip’ star Eric Andre thrives on anxiety—yours, specifically

 Eric Andre got his start in standup but rose to fame-slash-notoriety with Adult Swim’s The Eric Andre Show, a psychedelic sendup of late-night talk shows where celebrity guests and everyday people on the street are at the mercy of Andre’s frenetic whims.
 From trolling the Republican National Convention to eating his own vomit in front of reality-TV star Lauren Conrad, Andre revels in pushing the unexpected on the unsuspecting.

 “When you are interacting with real people in a hidden-camera prank scenario, it’s impossible for your performance to be stale, because you’re using every part of your brain to improvise within the situation and mine the most comedy,” Andre says in the latest episode of Fast Company‘s podcast Creative Conversation.
 “It forces you to be spontaneous.
-It’s also like a high wire act.
+It’s also like a high-wire act.
 It’s the highest-stakes version of comedy, because you’re putting yourself in danger.”

 It’s hard to tell sometimes, but beneath all the chaos of Andre’s physical comedy and pranks, there’s a craft he’s honed for five seasons of his show and that he’s applied to his new Netflix film Bad Trip.